tauri-apps/smoke-tests/README.md

 The examples assume by default that the main Tauri repo is in the root of your drive ( on windows c:/tauri/)

-To change a exsample to be self contained: go to /example/src-tauri/cargo.toml and change the dependency
+To change an example to be self-contained: go to /example/src-tauri/cargo.toml and change the dependency
 ```toml